BenjaminSivac/Projects_2022/TidyTuesday/Billboard100.md

   filter(!is.na(spotify_track_id))
 ```

-We perform an initial split to the data, creating a training set for
+We perform an initial split to the data by creating a training set for
-estimating parameters, another set called testing for evaluating the machine
+estimating parameters, another set for testing and evaluating the machine
-learning method, and splitting into 3 blocks for cross validation and a quick test.
+learning method, and settling for 3 blocks to cross validate and make a quick test.

 ``` r
 library(tidymodels)